cbg-ethz/mnem/README.md

 # M&NEM

-  Single cell RNA-seq data sets from pooled CrispR screens provide the possibility to analyzse heterogeneous cell populations.
-We extended the original Nested Effects Models (NEM) to Mixture Nested Effects Models (M&NEM) to identify not but several causal signaling graphs, each based on the information of a sub-population of cells.
+  Single cell RNA-seq data sets from pooled CrispR screens provide the possibility
+       to analyzse hete	rogeneous cell populations.
+We extended the original Nested Effects Models (NEM) to Mixture Nested Effects Models (M&NEM) to simulataneously identify several causal signalling graphs and corresponding subpopulations of cells.
+The final result will be a soft clustering of the perturbed cells and a causal signalling graph, which describes the interactions of the perturbed genens for each cluster of cells.

 Install:
 --------